mmayo888/ImageFilter/README.md

 ###1.
 Install the Image Filters Package

+Run WEKA, and from the GUI menu, select Tools—>Package Manager.

+When the Package Manager appears, find the package “imageFilters” in the list and click Install.

-2. Download some images
+###2.
+Download some images

+You need to put all your images in the *same directory*.

-3. Create an ARFF file containing the image labels
+###3.
+Create an ARFF file containing the image labels

-4. Running an experiment in the WEKA GUI
+###4.
+Run an experiment in the WEKA GUI

 ###Original sources:
 * LIRE 0.9.5 https://code.google.com/p/lire/